 - If it says ring i forvejen, then it is appreciated you call first.
 Sometimes the time is indicated.

 GPS owners have it easy here.
 The GPS coordinates are given.
 In case you have a smartphone with internet in Denmark, you can use the handy app “Shelter”.
-For more info, go to http://shelterapp.dk or download the app through Google play or the Apple App Store (unfortunately only in the Danish App Store).
+For more info, go to http://shelterapp.dk or download the app through Google play or the Apple App Store.

 Note: Check before you leave for mutations like new places or places that are no longer available.
-Go to Ud i naturen and click on Overnatning.
+Go to Naturstyrelsen for more information.

 If you want some more luxury, there are 'normal' campsites in Denmark and according to the Danish camping-council, it is not more the twenty kilometers to the next campsites.
 In most cases the campsits are very luxurious.
 This goes for all scandinavian campsites: there are apart from very nice sanitation facitities, cooking end eating facities and bad-weather-facilities like a livingroom of sorts.